VIDEO. José Mourinho gooit op briljante wijze flesjes water in het rond na ultieme winner Fellaini

 ⚽️ Manchester United vs Young Boys | Fellaini (GOAL) 91' pic.twitter.com/0E8NX6U7Ol link

-Dan was Fellaini, sinds twee weken geleden van zijn wilde haren verlost, een pak meer bescheiden.
+Dan was Fellaini, sinds twee weken geleden van zijn wilde haren verlost, iets bescheidener.
 “Die goal kwam op het juiste moment kan je wel stellen.
 Maar ik vond ons best positief en aanvallend voetballen”, aldus Mourinho’s redder, die niet wou weten van hands bij z’n goal.
 “Dat was niet opzettelijk.”
+Een geluk voor Man United, en José, dat er (nog) geen videoref is in de Champions League.

 "14 seasons in the Champions League.
 14 times qualified through the group phase." link